-The aim is to provide you with useful information and helpful tips to take your scenes to the next level.
 For a more focused, but equally illuminating discussion of lighting techniques in SketchUp, take a look at Dan Stine’s blog post on the topic.
 He recently also wrote a similar post for Revit users.
 Let’s get started!

-Types of Lights in SketchUp
+Types of Light Source in SketchUp

 - spot lights

 - rectangular lights

 Once you successfully add a light to your project, you will be able to fine-tune various settings for the individual lights and light rendering in this window.
 In addition to lights, this window also allows you to add sound sources and proxies to your model.

 Let’s take a closer look at the five different SketchUp light fixtures.
 All of the lights can be placed with the easy 2-Click System; even if you’ve never placed an Enscape light before, you can learn it in seconds!
 It is important to note that while Enscape has a good performance impact in relation to lights, real-time rendering can’t process an unlimited number of light sources.
 How smoothly your project runs comes down to a combination of your hardware, the size of your project, and the number of lights.
 The number and intensity of your light sources will impact the performance greatly, especially if the lights overlap.